RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-databases.md

         ({{< relref "/rv/administration/setup_and_editing/view-edit-subscription.md#vpc-peering" >}})
         between the VPC that this database is on and the VPC that the destination database is on.{{% /note %}}

+        [Comment - Allegra]: Please also mention the Replica-of UI alerts (not email alerts), that appear on the UI in case of error.
+You can find them here: https://redislabs.atlassian.net/browse/RED-18388

     1. In **Access Control & Security**, you can:
         - Set the **Redis Password** for the database.